arbor-sim/arbor/doc/tutorial/calcium_stdp_curve.rst

 our mechanism's state variable :math:`\rho`.
 Since we placed a number of these mechanisms on our cell, we will receive a vector of values when probing.

-Next we set up the simulation logic:
+Next, we set up the simulation logic:

 .. literalinclude:: ../../python/example/calcium_stdp.py
    :language: python
-   :lines: 101-125
+   :lines: 96-114

 The pre- and postsynaptic events are generated as regular schedules, where the presynaptic event is shifted in time by :math:`D -\text{time lag}` with respect